-- Multiple computers in all classrooms - School psychologist to identify students for program - Individualized assistance and support from paraprofessionals - Team teaching to support differentiated instruction - Supplementary enrichment materials for core subjects
+- Multiple computers in all classrooms - School psychologist to identify students for program - Individualized assistance and support from paraprofessionals - Team teaching to support differentiated instruction - Supplementary enrichment materials for core subjects - Allow for leadership opportunities by participating in various school functions

-&lt;sup>24 Kaplan, S. (2005).
+28 Kaplan, S. (2005).
 Layering differentiated curriculum for the gifted and talented.
 In F.A.
 Karnes & S. M. Bean (Eds.), Methods and materials for teaching the gifted (2nd ed., pp. 107-131).
 Waco, TX: Prufrock Press.